Youth of the Nation

-"Youth of the Nation" is a song by American Christian metal band P.O.D.
-It was released on November 27, 2001, as the second single to come from their second major label album, Satellite.
-It was inspired in part by the school shootings at Santana High School and Columbine High School.
-"Youth of the Nation" was the band's only No. 1 hit on the Modern Rock chart and reached No. 28 on the Billboard Hot 100, their only single to reach the top 40, and No. 6 on the Mainstream Rock chart.
-The song was included in "Weird Al" Yankovic's polka medley "Angry White Boy Polka" from his 2003 album Poodle Hat, despite lead singer Sonny Sandoval's mixed-race background.
+"Youth of the Nation" is a song by American Christian nu metal band P.O.D. released on November 27, 2001, as the second single from their fourth studio album, Satellite (2001).
+It was inspired in part by the school shootings at Santana High School in 2001 and Columbine High School in 1999.
+The song became the band's only No. 1 hit on the US Billboard Modern Rock Tracks chart and reached No. 28 on the Billboard Hot 100, their only single to reach the top 40.
+It was ranked at number one on Classic Rock's list of "The 10 best P.O.D. songs" on December 20, 2017.

 Background

 The song's inspiration stems from a trip when the band was on their way to record for Satellite on March 5, 2001.
 They were held up in traffic and discovered that the reason was a mass shooting at Santana High School, where a fifteen-year-old student named Charles Andrew Williams killed two and wounded thirteen.
 The album was consequently delayed, and the band was inspired to write "Youth of the Nation."

 In a 2008 interview, guitarist Marcos Curiel described the event: